Does changing a URL affect SEO performance of a website? In a word, yes.

-Although it’s sometimes necessary, changing URLs is risky business.
-The slightest change that’s performed incorrectly will cause your website to plummet in ranking, resulting in nonexistent traffic.
-In fact, a change in URLs is listed as one of the top ways to ruin your website.
+In fact, a change in URLs is listed as one of the top ways to ruin your website if performed incorrectly.

 Loss of SEO Ranking

-Simple changes with your URL, such as capitalization, adding a hyphen, an underscore, incorrect redirects, changing domain, etc. can have serious implications on your SEO.
+Simple changes to your URL, such as changing domain, adding or removing punctuation or adjusting capitalization in your directory can have serious implications on your SEO.

-No matter the reason for wanting to change, even when performed correctly, it will likely result in a temporary drop in traffic while Google indexes the changes.
-However, if errors are made, the loss will be significant and difficult to overcome.
-When any URL is changed, your organic search performance is going to change, which can be for the worse.
+No matter the reason for wanting to change, even when performed correctly, it will likely result in a drop in traffic while Google indexes the changes.

 Loss of Referring Site Traffic

-URLs and SEO are interrelated, and changing URLs may cause the referring links to lead website visitors to error pages.
-These broken links are going to hurt your referring traffic and your site’s credibility.
+URLs and SEO are closely tied.
+Google ranks SEO largely based on links to and from your site, and changing URLs may cause the referring links to lead website visitors to error pages.
+These broken links are going to hurt your referring traffic and your site’s domain authority.

 Email Clicks Go to Dead URLs

-Prior to making the choice to change website URL, you need to weigh your decision heavily.
+Prior to making the choice to change website URL, you need to weigh your decision heavily carefully.

-URLs and SEO go hand-in-hand, are the very life source to your website.
+URLs are the lifeblood of SEO.
 Even one broken link can wreak havoc for your website.
 You should only change URLs when it’s 100 percent necessary.
-Ask yourself whether or not you’re ready to experience an estimated 25 percent loss in your traffic while you wait for 301 redirects to properly kick in?
+Ask yourself whether or not you’re ready to experience an estimated 25 percent loss in your traffic while you wait for redirects to properly kick in?

-You may think that a temporary drop in traffic will be better in the long run in terms of SEO, but in 2013 Google’s John Mueller stated that he doesn’t recommend changing URLs just for SEO reasons.
-Now, there are many who disagree with him, but you should take it as a word of warning.
-Only change your URLs if it’s 100 percent necessary.
+You may think that a temporary drop in traffic will be better in the long run in terms of SEO, but in 2013, Google’s John Mueller stated that he doesn’t recommend anyone change URLs for SEO reasons.
+Only change your URLs if it’s necessary.

 Only Use 301 Redirects

 A 301 redirect is appropriate if you want a seamless transition to move an old site to a new domain.
-Or, if you want people to be able to access your website through multiple URLs.
-A 301 will also allow you to merge websites to ensure outdated URLs are redirected to the new website.
-Also, small side note.
-Don’t do a rel canonical from https to http, and leave the https live, especially if your website doesn’t work on https.
-That will be very bad for CRO.
+They are also appropriate if you want people to be able to access your website through multiple URLs or if you’re doing a full site overall and want to merge websites and ensure outdated URLs are redirected to the new website.

 Check Your URLs